IDinsight/ask-a-question/docs/develop/testing.md

 ### Call the endpoints

-To use FastAPI's WebGUI to call the endpoints easily, navigate to
+You can use FastAPI's Swagger UI to test out the desired endpoints

 ``` yaml
 https://[DOMAIN]/api/docs # (1)!